Hon. Lucy Elizabeth Byng1

 F, #27771, b.
 17 October 1766, d.
 20 September 1844

 Hon.
-Lucy Elizabeth Byng was born on 17 October 1766.1 She was the daughter of George Byng, 4th Viscount Torrington and Lady Lucy Boyle.1 She married Sir Orlando Bridgeman, 1st Earl of Bradford, son of Sir Henry Bridgeman, 1st Baron Bradford of Bradford and Elizabeth Simpson, on 29 May 1788.1 She died on 20 September 1844 at age 77 at Park Lane, London, England.1 Her will was probated in May 1845.1
+Lucy Elizabeth Byng was born on 17 October 1766.1 She was the daughter of George Byng, 4th Viscount Torrington and Lady Lucy Boyle.1 She married Orlando Bridgeman, 1st Earl of Bradford, son of Henry Bridgeman, 1st Baron Bradford of Bradford and Elizabeth Simpson, on 29 May 1788.1 She died on 20 September 1844 at age 77 at Park Lane, London, EnglandG.1 Her will was proven (by probate) in May 1845.1

 Her married name became Bridgeman.
-As a result of her marriage, Hon.
+After her marriage, Hon.
 Lucy Elizabeth Byng was styled as Baroness Bradford of Bradford on 5 June 1800.
-As a result of her marriage, Hon.
+After her marriage, Hon.
 Lucy Elizabeth Byng was styled as Countess of Bradford on 30 November 1815.

 Children of Hon.
-Lucy Elizabeth Byng and Sir Orlando Bridgeman, 1st Earl of Bradford
+Lucy Elizabeth Byng and Orlando Bridgeman, 1st Earl of Bradford

 Citations